karmi/monittr/README.markdown

 ## Other ##

-The code is useful for the intended purpose as it is, but if you've got any feedback, suggestions or patches, please send me an e-mail or use Github Issues/Pull Requests.
+Any feedback, suggestions or patches are welcome via [e-mail](mailto:karmi@karmi.cz) or Github Issues/Pull Requests.

 Check out the [`monit`](https://github.com/k33l0r/monit) gem for another Ruby interface to _Monit_.